danvega/danvega-dev/blog/2019/04/18/Tips-for-Vue-Developers:-Avoid-directly-manipulating-the-DOM.md

 </template>
 ```

-Now in the checkout form in our mounted method we can focus on the customer form first name input.
+Now in the checkout form in our mounted method, we can focus on the customer form first name input.

 ```vue
 <template>